zer0cache/matic-docs/docs/contribute/contracts/delegation.md

 ---
 ## Overview

-Matic supports delegation via validator shares.
+Polygon supports delegation via validator shares.
 By using this design, it is easier to distribute rewards and slash with scale (thousands of delegators) on Ethereum contracts without much computation.

 Delegators delegate by purchasing shares of a finite pool from validators.
 Each validator will have their own validator share token.
 Let's call these fungible tokens `VATIC` for a validator `A`.
 As soon as a user delegates to a validator `A`, they will be issued `VATIC` based on an exchange rate of `MATIC/VATIC` pair.
 As users accrue value the exchange rate indicates that they can now withdraw more `MATIC` for each `VATIC` and when users get slashed, users withdraw less `MATIC` for their `VATIC`.